Millennial AI

 You find out last

 A competitor drops a new pricing tier or launches a feature you had on the roadmap for six months.
 You hear about it from a sales rep who heard it from a prospect.
-By the time it is actionable, the moment has passed.
+By the time you can act, the moment has passed.
 Manual monitoring is too slow and too inconsistent to catch what matters when it matters.

 Research that's already outdated on delivery